hashicorp/terraform/website/source/docs/commands/init.html.markdown

   -backend-config 'path=newpath'
 ```

-This format can be mixed with the file format documented above.
-In this
-case, the values will be merged by key.
+These two formats can be mixed.
+In this case, the values will be merged by
+key with keys specified later in the command-line overriding conflicting
+keys specified earlier.